Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 in Cloud mode, you must start the Acceptance Devices app server.
 For more

-information, see Getting Started with the Acceptance Devices App Server.
+information, see Starting the Acceptance Devices App Server.

 point-of-sale (POS) system, you must start the Acceptance Devices app server on the Android